dotmobo/notia/README.md

 - **Delete a note (you need its ID from the list or add command):**
   > Delete the note with ID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

+- **Edit a note (you need its ID from the list or add command):**
+  > Edit the note with ID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
+New content: I have refactored the authentication module.
+New tags: auth, backend, completed.

 - **Have a conversation:**
   > Search for notes about authentication
   > [...search results...]